siemens/CtrlppCheck/docs/namingCheck.md

 </rule>
 ```

-This rule will be checked because all 3 categories are matching.
+So this rule will be applied because all 3 categories are matching.

-2. If there is no dedicated rule found the categories will be split and the rules found for each categoriy will be checked individually.
-If no rule for a category is found, it wont be checked.
+2. If there is no rule that perfectly matches the variable declaration the defined rules for each category will be applied separately.
+If no rule for a certain category is found, the category will go unchecked.

-**Examples** for a **const int** variable in an **global** scope if no specific rule is available:
+**Example**
+Variable

 ```c
 const global int g_IAES_VAR
 ```

+For a **const int** variable in **global** no specific rule is available. but there are rules for **const** and **int** variables:

 ```XML
 <rule version="1">